tvvignesh/node-skeleton/README.md

 You can place all your static files in the public directory and that will get served by the server directly

+## Exposing Metrics

+The project is bundled with prom-client to enable exporting the metrics to prometheus with ease.
+You can access the default metrics at "/metrics" endpoint

 ## Linting

 You can customize rules if needed using the .eslintrc file placed in the root directory.
 If you are using VSCode, you can have the ESLint extension installed.

+## Generate Documentation

+You can generate documentation based on your code by running `npm run document`.
+Once generated, you can find the documentation in the docs folder.

+## Running Tests

+You can run your tests by using `npm run test` command.
+The project is bundled with AVA as the test framework.

 ## Environmental Variables

 You can set up the environmental variables in the .env file and that will get used in files like docker-compose, Dockerfile, etc. In addition to this, you can set up the rest of the environmental configurations in `config/env/yourenv.ts` where yourenv can be anything and the respective configs will get loaded depending on env you set.

+## Compatibility

+Since this project uses all the latest features of the node ecosystem, it requires Node >= v10.0.0

 ## Contributors